unixorn/awesome-zsh-plugins/README.md

 - [nix-shell](https://github.com/chisui/zsh-nix-shell) - Plugin that lets you use ZSH as the default shell in a `nix-shell` environment.
 - [nnvm](https://github.com/torifat/nnvm) - auto-switches node versions based on `.nvmrc`.
 Requires [n](https://github.com/tj/n).
 - [node-env-installer](https://github.com/shiro-saber/node-env-installer) - Uses `nvm` to install new versions and modules for the current project.
-- [node-path](https://github.com/andyrichardson/zsh-node-path) - Automatically adds the "npm bin" of your current directory to your path.
+- [node-path](https://github.com/andyrichardson/zsh-node-path) - Automatically adds the `npm` bin of your current directory to your path.
 - [node](https://github.com/srijanshetty/node.plugin.zsh) - Srijan Shetty's nodejs plugin for ZSH with caching of `nvm` completions and autoloading of `nvm` if present.
-- [nodenv (c-uo)](https://github.com/C-uo/zsh-nodenv) - Looks for nodenv in your working directory and loads it when found.
+- [nodenv (c-uo)](https://github.com/C-uo/zsh-nodenv) - Looks for `nodenv` in your working directory and loads it when found.
 - [nodenv (jsahlen)](https://github.com/jsahlen/nodenv.plugin.zsh) - Auto-load `nodenv` and its completions into the shell.
 - [nodenv (mattberther)](https://github.com/mattberther/zsh-nodenv) - Installs, updates and loads `nodenv`.
 Inspired by zsh-rbenv.
 - [nodo](https://github.com/nicolodiamante/nodo) - This plugin helps you prevent `node_modules` directories from filling your iCloud storage by un-syncing the directory or can save even more space by removing all `node_modules` directories within the chosen root directory.